-Couples was born on Oct.
-3, 1959, in Seattle, Wash.
+Couples was born on October 3, 1959, in Seattle, Washington.
 His family lived in a modest house on Beacon Hill near the city’s Jefferson Park golf course, where Couples developed his signature rhythmic, picturesque swing.
 His long shoulder turn helped him to become one of the game’s best drivers.
 Couples earned a golf scholarship at the University of Houston.
 As a member of the Cougars’ golf team, he roomed with future PGA TOUR player Blaine McCallister and Nantz.

 “The first time I ever witnessed Fred hit a golf ball, I knew that this guy was destined for greatness,” said Nantz, who became close with Couples.
 “The golf ball flew off the clubface like it had been shot out of a cannon.
 It was jaw-dropping.”